accept-project/accept-api/README.md

 8 – Within the package manager console Tab, type the following command: “Install-Package LinFu.DynamicProxy.OfficialRelease”.

--Now that all packages are downloaded lets manually add some of the recently downloaded dependencies that are not automatically added.
+-	Now that all packages are downloaded lets manually add some of the recently downloaded dependencies that are not automatically added.

 9 – Within the Solution Explorer find the “AcceptFramework” project and right click References, then click “Add Reference…”